malfarom29/doorkeeper-poc/README.md

 # Getting Started

-This a POC project for Doorkeeper usability, so first we have to add it in our Gemfile
+This is a POC project for Doorkeeper usability, so first we have to add it in our Gemfile

 ```
 gem 'doorkeeper'